Angel-bajaj/linux_lab/lab6_shell_scripting.md

 Output:

 ```
-My name is Vibhu and I am 37 years old.
+My name is Angel and I am 18 years old.
 ```
+### output image of the commands :

 ### Environment variables